Flutter - Introduction to Dart Programming

 Dart is a versatile and efficient programming language, especially popular for cross-platform development using Flutter.
 Here are some of its key benefits:

-• Cross-Platform Support:With Dart and Flutter, you can write one codebase that works on multiple platforms (mobile, web, and desktop).
-This saves time and resources compared to developing separate apps for each platform.
+• Cross-Platform Support:With Dart and Flutter, you can write a single codebase that works on Android, iOS, web, and even desktop apps.
+No need to build separate apps for each platform — saving both time and effort. .

 With these advantages, Dart has become a preferred choice for developers building modern, high-performance applications across multiple platforms.